Tommy Mottola

 Thomas Daniel Mottola (born July 14, 1948) is an American businessman, record executive and television producer.
-Mottola is the chairman of Mottola Media Group, co-founder of Ntertain Studios, and founding partner of Range Media Partners.
+He is the chairman of Mottola Media Group and co-founder of Ntertain Studios.
 He served as chairman and CEO of Sony Music Entertainment, parent company of the Columbia label, for nearly 15 years.
+He signed and promoted singer Mariah Carey, to whom he was married for five years.

-Since 2000, he has been married to Mexican actress and singer Thalía.
+Since 2000, he has been married to Mexican actress/singer Thalía.

 Early life

 Mottola was born in the Bronx, New York City, to a middle-class Italian-American family.
 He graduated from Iona Grammar School in 1962 and Iona Prep in 1966.
 After a brief period in military school, he attended high school and later Hofstra University on Long Island.
 However, he dropped out of Hofstra to pursue a music career as a guitarist and singer with The Exotics, an R&B cover band.

-Career beginnings
+Career

+Beginnings

 Mottola entered the music industry in the mid-1960s as a recording artist for CBS Records, performing under the name "T.D.
 Valentine."
-When his recording career did not achieve commercial success, he transitioned into music management.
+When his recording career did not achieve commercial success, he shifted into music management.
 He began working for Chappell Publishing, where he connected with various artists, and later established his own management company, Champion Entertainment Organization.

-One of Mottola’s early successes was managing Daryl Hall & John Oates, helping them secure a record deal and several lucrative endorsements.
-His innovative promotional strategies, including the use of music videos and tours, contributed significantly to their rise in popularity.

-Mottola successfully managed the black rock group Xavion, leveraging new media formats such as music videos and promotional tours to boost their visibility.
+One of Mottola’s early successes was managing Daryl Hall & John Oates, helping them secure a record deal and endorsements.
+Mottola managed the black rock group Xavion, leveraging new media formats such as music videos and promotional tours to boost their visibility.